 Arguably the most important feature of any helmet is the fit, and so this is what much of this review will focus on.
 While the fit and adjustability of this helmet is very good (not quite excellent), the comfort levels unfortunately came nowhere near those provided by the MET Manta MIPS we tested recently.
 More on that later…

 The MET Rivale gets a 360° head belt tightened at the rear by a ponytail-compatible retention system.
 The vertical placement of that retention system can be adjusted to sit in one of three positions.
 While the availability of such an adjustment is welcome, I personally struggled to find a position that was 100% comfortable.
 In each of the three positions, upon tightening the retention system at the rear, I noticed significant pressure points above each ear.
+Update: I noted the same pressure points with the MET Rivale MIPS helmet, too.

 I also noticed a pressure point at the front of my head, slightly offset from center.
 Assuming I don’t have too asymmetrical a head (no comments, please), I removed the comfort liner in that region to look for any inconsistencies underneath.